 Squash – Squash grows well when planted with pole or bush beans, as well as with corn.
 It also appreciates growing near insect-repelling herbs like mint and flowers like nasturtium.
 Squash does not grow well with pumpkins or potatoes, as they compete for space and nutrients.

 Strawberries – Strawberries should be planted near bush beans, lettuce, spinach, and borage.
 Try to avoid planting strawberries near anything in the cabbage family, which attracts similar pests.

-Sunflowers – Sunflowers help to attract pollinators, and therefore should be a staple in any garden.
+Sunflowers – Sunflowers help to attract pollinators, especially wild and domestic bees, and therefore should be a staple in any garden.
 However, don’t plant them near potatoes.
 They are best used when planted near cucumbers or squashes, as they can provide a much-needed trellis.

 Swiss Chard – Chard grows well with bush beans, onions, and kohlrabi, but should be kept away from pole beans.

 Tarragon – This oft-forgotten herb helps to improve most vegetables’ flavor and growth, and can be planted in any corner of your garden.

 Thyme – Just like tarragon, thyme provides a variety of benefits and is not antagonistic with any plant in your garden.
 It helps deter cabbage moths and enrich the soil.

 Tomatoes– Tomatoes benefit from being planted near carrots, sage, asparagus, basil, cabbage-family vegetables, mustard, parsley, and rosemary, among many other plants.

 Basil, in particular, improves the flavor and yield of tomatoes.
 Asparagus will also help to repel nematodes, while tomatoes repel asparagus pests.
 Collards, when planted with tomatoes, repel flea beetles.